mirellel/food-sustainability-app/README.md

 ## 🌱 Project Overview

 This tool is built as part of a course project on interactive data visualization.
-Currently it helps explore long-term consumption data and trends from 1950 onward.
+Currently it helps explore long-term consumption data and trends from 1950 onward and the green house gas emissions of different food products.

 ## 🛠️ Features